PDUBB3/readme-generator/GENERATED_README.md

   ## Description

-  In this project, I have created a weather dashboard by using the openweathermap API.
-This Api allows the weather data to be retrieved and displayed onto the weather dashboard once a city in searched by the user via the search bar.
+  In this project I have created a weather dashboard by using the openweathermap API.
+This API allows the weather data to be retrieved and displayed onto the weather dashboard once a city is searched by the user via the search bar.

   ## Installation
   ```